Learn How to Drive a Model T at the Gilmore Car Museum

 At the Model T driving school, you truly step back in time.
 Exhibits come alive as Jay tells stories about the cars and the people who owned them.
 And on the driving range, you get to cruise in a piece of history while talking to the people who have a connection with and love for yesteryear.
 Not to mention, you’ll truly gain an appreciation for today’s cars.

 Each student has the opportunity to drive two Model Ts.
 After your successful Road Test in an Authentic Model T, the museum will present you with a certificate of completion.
-While classes for 2017 are already sold out, contact us to be put on the wait list for this summer or get first dibs on classes in 2018.
-Register by contacting Brittany at 269-671-5089 ext.
-17.
+Register online.

 About the Author: Kayla Kiley loves wrapping up in the unparalleled beauty of Michigan summers.
 Neither a true country girl (she took last place in a cow-milking contest) nor a real city girl (she's from a small town in northern Michigan), Kayla is content being a Pure Michigan girl.
 While she loves to travel and explore the world around her, the Mitten is where her heart resides.
 Kayla is the Digital & Communications Manager for Discover Kalamazoo.